 More mysterious than ever, Sergio Leone’s ode to (condemnation of?) revolution is said to be the centerpiece of his three ‘Once Upon a Time’ movies linking western violence to the modern age of brutal politics and ruthless gangsterism.
-Crudeness rubs shoulders with sad, beautiful images as Leone takes on a theme he claimed not to like very much.
-The writers Donati and Vincenzoni show him the way, while James Coburn and Rod Steiger bring to life the non-narrative moments of what becomes a broad, mural-like epic.
+Crudeness rubs shoulders with sad and beautiful images as Leone takes on a theme he claimed not to like very much.
+The writers Donati and Vincenzoni show him the way while James Coburn and Rod Steiger bring to life the non-narrative moments of what becomes a broad, mural-like epic.

 Duck You Sucker (A Fistful of Dynamite)

 1971 / 157 154, 138, 120 min. / Giù la testa, A Fistful of Dynamite, Il était une fois … la révolution / Street Date March 6, 2018 / available through Kino Lorber / 29.95

 Starring: James Coburn, Rod Steiger, Maria Monti, Rik Battaglia, Romolo Valli, Antoine St-John, Vivienne Chandler, David Warbeck.

 Original Music: Ennio Morricone

 Written by Sergio Leone, Sergio Donati, Luciano Vincenzoni